 For more information, please contact Dr. Rachel Grob at firstname.lastname@example.org

 - Engaging Research Participants in Disseminating Health Experiences Research Toolkit

 - All modules are freely available for use on HealthExperiencesUSA.org

-To improve depression diagnosis and treatment, researchers at UW-Madison, Johns Hopkins University, Oregon Health & Science University, Yale University, the University of New Mexico, University of Utah-SLC, and the Veterans Administration have brought diverse patients’ voices to the challenge of depression among young adults through the launch of HealthExperiencesUSA website, which has had over 50,000 annual visitors.
-A curriculum based on our web site is educating University of Wisconsin medical students and we are discussing the national expansion of the curriculum with the potential to impact over 85,000 medical students.
+To improve depression diagnosis and treatment, researchers at UW-Madison, Johns Hopkins University, Oregon Health & Science University, Yale University, and the Veterans Administration have brought diverse patients’ voices to the challenge of depression among young adults through the launch of HealthExperiencesUSA website, which has had over 50,000 annual visitors.
+A curriculum based on our web site is educating 760 University of Wisconsin medical students every four years and we are discussing the national expansion of the curriculum with the potential to impact over 85,000 medical students.

 The Clinical Problem

 Patient experience is an aspect of health and health care that has received increasing attention in the U.S. For patients and caregivers facing a new diagnosis, or needing to make a health-related decision, other people’s experiences of the same diagnosis, treatments, and impact on the life course have always been valued.
 With the advent of web-based health information, the influence of patient experience has grown even more rapidly.

 In the U.S., patient experience to date has been measured largely via quantitative national patient experience surveys.
 These assessments, though representative and reliable, have never been very engaging for patients, who often do not find them meaningful.
 Alternatively, online health information sites that do present patient experiences, often provide a few anecdotal accounts that focus on extraordinary or inspiring cases.